-As the village grows bigger now that the wolves live alongside goblins, Rimuru decides to search for a blacksmith and a craftsman to help both expanding the village, as well as arming it for future threats.
-This not only serves as our first proper introduction to TenSura’s larger setting, but also laid the foundation for potential negotiations and alliances with other nations.
+As the village grows bigger now that the wolves live alongside goblins, Rimuru decides to search for a blacksmith and a craftsman to help both expand the village, as well as arm it for future threats.
+This not only serves as our first proper introduction to TenSura’s larger setting but also laid the foundation for potential negotiations and alliances with other nations.

 Accompanying the series’ story and setting are a slew of your typical fantasy and isekai-related tropes and cliches, but within TenSura they get played rather charmingly.
 It openly and amusingly mocks concepts such as overpowered characters and harem opportunities, which come off as comically self-aware than stale or sleazy.